vespa-engine/vespa/mcp-server/README.md

 # Vespa MCP Server

-This directory contains code for components and a request handler that enable Vespa users to package in a MCP server within their Vespa application.
+This directory contains code for a Vespa MCP server, which allows interaction with a Vespa application through an MCP client.

-## Features
 ### Tools
 - **`executeQuery`**: Build and execute Vespa queries against the Vespa application.
 - **`getSchemas`**: Retrieve the schemas of the Vespa application.